LaunchPadLab/decanter/README.md

   end
 ```

-**Control Over Decanting Collections**
+#### Control Over Decanting Collections

 You can use the `is_collection` option for explicit control over decanting collections.

 `decanted_trip_params = TripDecanter.decant(trip_params[:trips], is_collection: true)`

-If this option is not provided, autedetect logic is used to determine if the providing incoming params holds a single object or collection of objects.
+If this option is not provided, autodetect logic is used to determine if the providing incoming params holds a single object or collection of objects.

 - `nil` or not provided: will try to autodetect single vs collection
 - `true` will always treat the incoming params args as *collection*